• Skip to primary navigation

 It comes in a portable, lightweight, and appealing design.
 It weighs 46 pounds, which isn’t the lightest on this list, but you can still carry it around on jobs.
 It even has a handle on the top that aids you with lift and transportation.

 It comes with different accessories in the package, including a mask.
-During our test, we changed the mask provided to another because it wasn’t good enough to use.
-Nevertheless, the other accessories are quite useful.
+We changed the mask provided to another during our test because it wasn’t good enough to use.
+Nevertheless, the other accessories are of pretty good quality.

 It comes with safety features.
 A fan-cooled design serves as the means of preventing the welder from overheating.
 It also has a cold contractor that keeps the welder wire electrically cold while the trigger is inert.
 Click here to see the best price.